This briefing was updated on 7 January 2021 to reflect the UK-EU trade deal.

 How will Brexit affect the treatment of UK service providers by the EU?

-Although we do not yet know the final provisions of any deal, draft texts published by the UK and the EU earlier in the year indicate that any free trade agreement is unlikely to go much beyond preserving levels of access currently enjoyed by businesses from non-EU countries.
-For example, where the current level of access goes beyond the EU's WTO commitments, the FTA may seek to entrench this i.e. it will effectively prevent the EU adopting a more restrictive approach in future.
-However, given that the UK has been used to an enhanced level of access based on EU membership, such an approach is likely to result in increased barriers for UK service providers selling into the EU.
-In practice, therefore, for many service sectors, the difference between "deal" and "no deal" is unlikely to be that great.
+The Trade and Cooperation Agreement (TCA) signed by the UK and the EU in December 2020 does not go much beyond preserving levels of access currently enjoyed by businesses from non-EU countries.
+For example, where the current level of access goes beyond the EU's WTO commitments, the TCA generally seeks to entrench this i.e. it will effectively prevent the EU adopting a more restrictive approach in future.
+However, given that the UK has been used to an enhanced level of access based on EU membership, such an approach will still result in increased barriers for UK service providers selling into the EU.

 How will services businesses be affected?